w3c/wai-curricula/intro.md

 ### Suggested Teaching Outline

-The objective of this unit is to raise the awareness of students on the wide range of abilities and technologies that people use to interact with the Web, and to provide them with an understanding of assistive technologies, adaptive strategies, and how these related to design features.
+The objective of this unit is to raise the awareness of students on the wide range of abilities and technologies that people use to interact with the Web, and to provide them with an understanding of assistive technologies, adaptive strategies, and how these relates to design features.
 It consists of the following lessons:

 * Lesson 1 "Stories of people with disabilities": demonstrates real examples of people with disabilities using assistive technologies and adaptive strategies to interact with the Web.
 * Lesson 2 "Diverse abilities, tools and barriers": introduces a broad variety of examples of different types of disabilities, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.